Red-bellied woodpecker

 The red-bellied woodpecker (Melanerpes carolinus) is a medium-sized woodpecker of the family Picidae.
 It breeds mainly in the eastern United States, ranging as far south as Florida and as far north as Canada.
 Though it has a vivid orange-red crown and nape it is not to be confused with the red-headed woodpecker, a separate species of woodpecker in the same genus with an entirely red head and neck that sports a solid black back and white belly.
-The red-bellied earns its name from the pale reddish blush of its lower underside.
+The red-bellied earns its name from the pale reddish tint on its lower underside.

 Taxonomy

 The English naturalist Mark Catesby described and illustrated the red-bellied woodpecker in his book The Natural History of Carolina, Florida and the Bahama Islands which was published between 1729 and 1732.
 Catesby used the English name "The Red-bellied Wood-pecker" and the Latin Picus ventre rubro.
 When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he included the red-bellied woodpecker, coined the binomial name Picus carolinus and cited Catesby's book.
 Linnaeus specified the type locality as America septentrionali (North America).
 The locality is now restricted to South Carolina.
-The red-bellied woodpecker is one of 24 species now placed in the genus Melanerpes that was introduced by the English ornithologist William John Swainson in 1832.
+The red-bellied woodpecker is one of 24 species now placed in the genus Melanerpes that was introduced by the English ornithologist William Swainson in 1832.
 The species is monotypic: no subspecies are recognised.